paulscode/windows_wsl_lightning/README.md

 - Enter the following command:
 > sudo reboot
 - Close Bitcoin Knots (or Bitcoin Core) and wait for it to completely shut down
-- Reboot the computer before attempting to lauch again
+- Reboot the computer before attempting to launch again